SUPAIDEAS/passifypdf/README.md

 But it still does the job, so you can ingore that "char or object error" which you see in the output.

 ## Note:
-In general you can use passifypdf to protect your PDF files against an opportunistic attacker.
+In general you can use passifypdf to protect your PDF files against chance attackers.
-But you should not rely on this for mission-critical data.
+But you should not rely on this for mission-critical data or situation.